JCassarino/JCassarino/README.md

 ---

-## 🚀 What I'm Currently Working On & Learning
+## What I'm Currently Working On & Learning:

 * Developing **Vivid Vendetta**: A 2D action roguelike built with **Unity** and **C#**.
 * Planning to dive into the **Destiny 2 API** with **Python** to build an interactive application.